EconomyLens.com

 Shein opened is first brick-and-mortar store in Paris on Wednesday . ©AFP

 Paris (AFP) – France has urged the European Union to take measures against Asian e-commerce giant Shein, two ministers said Thursday, following an uproar over sales of childlike sex dolls on its French website.
-Shein opened its first brick-and-mortar store in Paris on Wednesday with activists up in arms over the dolls and the environmental imprint of the fast-fashion brand.
+The European Commission, which is already investigating Shein for multiple suspected breaches of EU rules, responded that it takes “very seriously” the risks from illegal products on the online platform but did not plan to block access for now.

 Related

+Shein risks fines unless it tackles the concerns, which it has said it is working to do.
 Shein said it was banning all sex dolls on its French website after a fraud watchdog alerted authorities over its sale of sex dolls resembling children.
-French newspaper Le Parisien posted a picture of a childlike doll measuring around 80 centimeters (30 inches) in height and holding a teddy bear that it said was sold on the website.
+French newspaper Le Parisien posted a picture of a childlike doll measuring around 80 centimetres (30 inches) in height and holding a teddy bear that it said was sold on the website.
 It cited a product description that made clear it was being sold for sexual purposes.

-The scandal did not deter hundreds of shoppers from flocking to the upper-end BHV department store in central Paris on Wednesday, eager to check out a brand they might actually be able to afford.
+The scandal did not deter hundreds of shoppers from flocking to the upper-end BHV department store in central Paris on Wednesday.
 “The dolls didn’t stop me from coming,” said Fatima Mriouch, a 48-year-old education worker.
 Outside, activists distributed a flyer denouncing “suspected forced labour” and “pollution,” and urging passersby to sign a petition against Shein’s presence in the Paris store.
 Frederic Merlin, director of the SGM company that operates BHV, has said he hopes Shein will help increase footfall at the department store.
+Nearly 8,000 people visited BHV for the opening on Wednesday, according to store figures.
+Five other Shein stores are set to open soon in France.

 © 2024 AFP